Common Setup

 Note on Project Code Location

-Your project code must be located somewhere within your home directory (/Users
+Your project code must be located somewhere within your home directory (/Users for Macs) on

 your local machine.
 This is because NFS shares your home directory into the Docker Host VM, and